RedPointGlobal/redpoint-rpi/README.md

 ### Install Procedure

  - ### Greenfield Installation
 In a Greenfield installation, you're setting up RPI in a completely new environment.
 This includes: A new cluster, A new tenant, New operations and logging databases, New cache and queue providers.
 This approach ensures that all components are installed fresh and independent of any existing systems.

-Follow the following steps to install RPI:
+Follow the following steps to get started

 - **Set your target Cloud Provider:**